aodhanlutetiae/dj/pivots.md

 Or, just over eight million bags.

-But again, we can do this very quickly using a pivot table (as in the 'pivot table AVR' sheet).
+But again, we can do this much more quickly using a pivot table (as in the 'pivot table AVR' sheet).

 Here you can download [an Excel spreadsheet](csvs/bags_pivots.xlsx) with the same pivot tables.